jaysylvester/citizen/README.md

 - cookie and header directives are now cookies and headers
 - error handling options (capture, exit)
 - HTTP Forwarded header now supported, X-Forwarded-For/Host/Proto deprecated and will be removed from future versions
+- New local directive for variables local to the controller/view

 # citizen